 Luxury – 5-Star

 Featuring bar and a sun terrace with a swimming pool, Marquee Playa Hotel is located in Playa del Carmen, 1,000 feet from Playa del Carmen Beach and 0.7 miles from ADO International Bus Station.
-Among the facilities of this property are a restaurant, a 24-hour front desk and room service, along with free WiFi throughout the property.
-Guests can have a drink at the snack bar.

 At the hotel each room includes air conditioning, a wardrobe, a flat-screen TV, a private bathroom, bed linen, towels and a balcony with a city view.
 All units include a safety deposit box.